vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

 ### Use AWS Systems Manager Patch Manager

 1. Go to the Systems Manager console and select Patch Manager.
-If you see the Patch Manager home screen, then click the **default patch baselines** link as shown below:
+If you see the Patch Manager home screen, then click the **View predefined patch baselines** link as shown below:

     ![remediate-home-screen](./images/remediate-pm-home-screen.png)

-2. You will now see a list of default patch baselines that are used to patch each operating system supported by Patch Manager.
+2. You will now see a list of predefined patch baselines that are used to patch each operating system supported by Patch Manager.
 The default patch baseline only patches major security issues.
 You are going to crate a new Amazon Linux 2 patch baseline that will patch more things and make this new patch baseline the default.
 Click **Create patch baseline**.

 3. In the *Name* field, enter a name to give the new baseline such as **pww**.
 In the *Operating system* field, select **Amazon Linux 2**.
 In the *Approval rules* section, check the box under *Include non-security updates*.
 IMPORTANT NOTE:  Depending on the size of the screen, the box may not align with the title *Include non-security updates*.
 See the figure below.